Call Us +603-8066 8665

 AED Defibrillator: Can Anyone Use It?
 Everything You Need to Know about AED Defibrillator.

-An AED (Automated External Defibrillator) is a life-saving device used to treat people experiencing sudden cardiac arrest (SCA).
-It can deliver a shock to the heart to restore a normal rhythm.
-An AED Defibrillator is a portable, easy-to-use device that automatically analyses the heart’s rhythm and delivers a shock (defibrillation) if needed.
-It is designed to treat cases of ventricular fibrillation or pulseless ventricular tachycardia, two life-threatening heart conditions.
+An AED (Automated External Defibrillator) is a portable device used to assist individuals experiencing sudden cardiac arrest (SCA).
+It can deliver an electrical shock to help restore a normal heart rhythm.
+The device automatically analyzes the heart’s rhythm and delivers a shock (defibrillation) only when necessary.
+AEDs are designed to address specific life-threatening conditions such as ventricular fibrillation and pulseless ventricular tachycardia.

 Anyone can use an AED Defibrillator, and it’s safe for non-medical individuals to use in an emergency.
 AEDs are designed with clear voice prompts and visual instructions to guide you through the process, making them user-friendly.